Silvio Dante: Character origins

-Sopranos creator David Chase was impressed with Van Zandt's humorous appearance and presence after seeing him induct The Rascals into the Rock and Roll Hall of Fame in 1997, and invited him to audition.
+Sopranos creator David Chase was impressed with Van Zandt's humorous appearance and presence after seeing him induct the Rascals into the Rock and Roll Hall of Fame in 1997, and invited him to audition.
 Van Zandt, a guitarist best known for playing in Bruce Springsteen's E Street Band, had never acted before.
-He auditioned for the role of Tony Soprano, but HBO felt that the role should go to an experienced actor, so Chase wrote a new part for Van Zandt.
-Van Zandt eventually agreed to star on the show as consigliere Silvio Dante.
+He auditioned for the role of Tony Soprano, but both HBO and Van Zandt himself felt that the role should go to an experienced actor, so Chase decided to create a role specifically for Van Zandt.
+Van Zandt eventually agreed to star on the show as consigliere, Silvio Dante.
 His real-life spouse Maureen was cast as his on-screen wife Gabriella.